olneyhymn/ulsterworldly.com/content/post/york-churches-1903.md

 Mr. McGill had been a member of the Associate Church of [Bethany](#bethany), S. C., and the Blacks of the Associate Reformed Church at Diamond Hill, and they agreed to join forces and procure some preaching.
 At the request of these men, Rev. Thos.
 Ketchin preached at the home of Mr. McGill some time in the year 1834.
 This was the first movement toward the organization of a church.
 Soon afterwards, seven families living in the northern outskirts of [Sharon](#sharon) congregation, united with Mr. McGill and the Blacks, and built a stand near where the present church stands, probably in 1834, and there preaching was held.

-In the year 1835, Mr. John Darwin, a generous member of the Presbyterian church, donated the land orn which the present church now stands, and a small build ing was erected.
+In the year 1835, Mr. John Darwin, a generous member of the Presbyterian church, donated the land or which the present church now stands, and a small building was erected.
 During the early years of this church it was supplied with preaching by Revs.
-Thos Ketchin Eleazer Harris, John and David Pressly, Joseph McCreary, L. C. Martin, R. C. Grier and J. H. Boyce.
+Thos Ketchin, Eleazer Harris, John and David Pressly, Joseph McCreary, L. C. Martin, R. C. Grier and J. H. Boyce.

 It was formally organized in 1843, by Rev. R. C. Grier.

-In the same year it united with [Sharon](#sharon) and [Olivet](#olivet), in a call to Rev. R. A. Ross, and he was installed in Dec., 1843.
+In the same year it united with [Sharon](#sharon) and [Olivet](#olivet), in a call to Rev. R. A. Ross, and he was installed in Dec.
+1843.
 In 1852, Dr. Ross resigned, and soon after Smyrna united with Sardis, in Union Co., in a call to Rev. J. R. Castles, and he was installed in 1854.
 During the pastorate of Mr. Castles, a larger and more substantial building was erected.
 Mr. Castles demitted his charge in 1862, on account of ill health, demitted this charge in 1868, and removed to Arkansas by Revs.
 Robt.
 Lathan and R. A. Ross.

 In 1863, Rev. Monroe Oates was installed, and demitted this charge in 1868, and removed to Arkansas.